The number of licences in force in the UK for the financial years 2000/01 to 2014/15 is shown below.

 The BBC is not able to release personal information about other people (including names or addresses) as to do so would breach the Data Protection Act 1998.
 Information is collected and held for the purpose of administering the TV licensing system, not for other unrelated purposes.

-The TV Licence fee – including concessions and payment amounts – is prescribed by Parliament under the Communications (Television Licensing) Regulation 2004 (as amended).
+The TV Licence fee – including concessions and payment amounts – is prescribed by Parliament under the Communications (Television Licensing) Regulations 2004 (as amended).
 The BBC is not responsible for these matters.
 You may wish to contact the government agency responsible for broadcasting in the UK – the Department for Culture, Media and Sport – to raise any issues you may have about the legal framework for the licence fee.
-The Department’s address is 2-4 Cockspur Street, London, SW1Y 5DH.
+The Department’s address is 100 Parliament Street, London SW1A 2BQ.

 We recognise that some people may have difficulty paying for their TV Licence in one lump sum.
 A cash payment plan is available to allow for paying the licence fee in manageable instalments.
 Payments (by cash, debit or credit card) may be for as little as £5.60 a week.